Repak in File Explorer Menu

 The executable is an easy solution for users that do not want to mess with the command line too much, and do not have Python installed.

-Both options still require the installation of repak_cli, choose the shell script
+Both options still require the installation of repak_cli, choose the shell script (or .sh file), or the .msi file.

 To install this tool, either run install.exe as admin, or open a command prompt window as admin, navigate to the script and run it.